-A Treatise on the TARGET2 Imbalances & Stagnation in Europe
+A Treatise on the TARGET2 Imbalances & Stagnating Political Economy of Europe

 Date Written: July 28, 2017